 Added to the Todd Family of shipyards in 1948, the San Francisco Division, known at that time as the Todd Pacific Shipyards Corporation was a high-tech and adaptable yard.
 The shipyard sits inside the Golden Gate Bridge, and its ability to build larger passenger and cargo vessels as well as tankers was a major benefit.
 The shipyard contributed to diverse projects from constructing flood-control equipment to building wind tunnels for the space program.
 Specifically located in Alameda, California, the yard eventually became one of the company’s major shipbuilding yards.

 Between 1949 and 1959, the yard took on numerous major repair and conversion projects.
 Some of these included a large repair job on the diesel engine of the Swedish tanker Atlantic Queen and the conversion of three Matson refrigerated C-3 Freighters to carry cargo vans.
-Throughout the 1960's the yard took on many "jumboizing" projects including four Keystone T-2 tankers.
+Throughout the 1960s the yard took on many “jumboizing” projects including four Keystone T-2 tankers.
 The yard even gained notoriety by constructing the largest drilling boat ever to hit the water.
-By 1975, the yard was kept busy with a rush of orders for Navy repair work3.
-The yard never completely closed, but with an eventual slow down in shipbuilding, repair, and conversion orders, the yard was ultimately leased to private developers for industrial warehouse purposes4.
+By 1975, the yard was kept busy with a rush of orders for Navy repair work.
+The yard never completely closed, but with an eventual slow down in shipbuilding, repair, and conversion orders, the yard was ultimately leased to private developers for industrial warehouse purposes.